louis-tru/quark/docs/RENDERING.md

 This matters because generated GL/Metal shader wrappers may move slots.

-## Current Metal Gaps
+## Current Validation Risks

-As of the current worktree, these Metal areas are still incomplete or high risk:

-- `MetalCanvas::drawClipCmd`
-- Metal blur filter end path still needs careful validation/cleanup; do not treat it as feature-complete.
+The primary Metal drawing paths are implemented.
+Remaining work is mainly validation and performance hardening:

+- anti-aliased difference clips and nested clip restore behavior
+- blur edge sampling and temporary texture reuse
+- output-image mipmap use and render-target transitions
-- Metal `drawTrianglesCmd()` data lifetime and buffer reuse may need revisiting.
+- `drawTrianglesCmd()` transient buffer lifetime and buffer reuse

-Before implementing them, read the GL equivalents:

-- `GLC_CmdPack::drawClip(...)` and clip call handling
+- upload staging-buffer and compatible texture reuse

-- `blurFilterBeginCall(...)`
-- `blurFilterEndCall(...)`
-- `GLC_CmdPack::blurFilterBegin(...)`
-- `GLC_CmdPack::blurFilterEnd(...)`
+When changing these paths, read the GL equivalents for behavior and the current Metal implementation for explicit encoder/resource lifetime.

 ## Common Mistakes